-Zone 7's Schools Program
+Zone 7's Schools Program Has Gone Virtual!

 From water conservation to storm-drain pollution, and from recreation to the important connection between the local watershed and drinking water, there are many valuable lessons awaiting local students -- right in their own homes and backyards.

 Zone 7, in cooperation with other local water and wastewater agencies, offers several water-science programs designed to help local teachers meet the California science standards and bring environmental science to life.
 These programs expand students' knowledge of water issues in California and include a special focus on the Livermore-Amador Valley to help students here better understand the role of water in their own community.

 For a description of class offerings, click here.

 For additional information, or to request programs or resources, contact the Schools Program Coordinator at email@example.com.
 There is no cost to you or to your school to take advantage of these programs and resources.

 The Groundwater Model is used in many schools programs

 Curious about what our classroom instruction is like?